LacunaSoftware/docs/docs.en-us/articles/amplia-reg/integration/error-codes.md

 ﻿# Error codes - Amplia Reg

+> [!NOTE]
+> This documentation is currently under construction.
+We apologise for the inconvenience.

 Some of the API error codes returned by Amplia Reg are listed below:

 Code                                     | Description